Angry Activists; Selective Empathy; Conditional Compassion

 But empathy towards those who eat animals and wear their skins is also important, for it maintains (or builds) a rapport with those who perpetrate animal suffering, and this must never be underestimated.
 Without that rapport, a division is maintained between us — who we invariably label as the “good guys”, and them — who we invariably label as the “bad guys”.
 And this division encourages the “bad guys” to defend their choices rather than consider them, and it also encourages us to attack poor choices rather than persuade for better choices.

 Of course, this is all easier said than done because we are so conditioned by society to condemn.
 Condemnation is one of our collective titillations, which is why our mass media promotes so much of it.
 We have been conditioned to get off on feeling that we are right and that someone else is wrong.
 It is the ultimate separator, and as such it gives us the ego-buzz of validation, at the expense of the other.

 In this way, most activists and revolutionaries are mostly validating their egos rather than actually changing society.
-And their anger and vitriol is evidence for this.
+And their anger and vitriol are evidence for this.
 They think that the more anger they have, the more fire they have to change society, when in fact they do not have the psychological development to direct that fire down more constructive avenues.
-As s result, most humans' idea of change today is to be angry at something — to reject or take offence of someone or something.
+As a result, most humans' idea of change today is to be angry at something — to reject or take offence at someone or something.

 And these are the individuals who are becoming the new activists, and as a result, activism is evolving into something unsavoury.
 Most activists are now parasites to society, feeding off “good causes” to offload their emotional darkness and express their anger and intolerance.
 In the process, they add only darkness to society.
 The push for change is a charade: the conscious mind is being fooled by an unconscious motive to express anger and hatred.